micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 5.md

-We are not commending ourselves to you again, but we are providing you with an occasion _and_ incentive to be [rightfully] proud of us, so that you may have a reply for those who pride themselves on surface appearances [[^f]on the virtues they only appear to have], although their heart is devoid of them.
+We are not commending ourselves to you again, but we are providing you with an occasion _and_ incentive to be [rightfully] proud of us, so that you may have a reply for those who pride themselves on surface appearances [on the virtues they only appear to have], although their heart is devoid of them.